 Current requirements to obtain the FRCDC designation can be found on the Requirements for Fellowship page.

-To inspire excellence in dental specialties in Canada.
+To inspire and foster excellence in dental specialties.

 At the turn of the 20th century, only three dental specialists were to be found across Ontario, and only one in the entire province of Quebec.
 At that time, no regulations existed to govern dental specialization.